Do more with your smartphone without paying more for mobile data

 Whether you’re an Android or iOS user, at the end of your first day you should have a basic understanding of which apps can and can’t access your cellular data.
 Your apps should now be split into two groups: One group that has been restricted from connecting to your network data and one group that hasn’t been blocked from cellular data use.

 Many popular apps today include built-in data saving toggles and features.
-It’s likely that several you’ve deemed important enough to access your cellular data can still reduce its data usage.
-For example, Google Chrome offers a compression setting that can reduce your data usage inside the app by up to 50%.
-Facebook recently added a Data Saver toggle to its app, along with Snapchat and Instagram too.
+However, it’s likely that you can still further reduce the data usage on some of the apps you’ve allowed to access your cellular data.
+For example, Google Chrome offers a Lite Mode that can speed up webpage loading and reduce your data usage inside the app by up to 60%.

 Whether you like listening to music or podcasts, all the popular apps (like Spotify) include features to help you predownload your media over a Wi-Fi connection so you can have an identical experience without wasting mobile data on things that could easily be accomplished on your home or office (or coffee shop) wireless network.

 We often dive into data saving tricks hidden inside the latest and greatest smartphone apps, so it’s likely that we’ve covered some of the apps you just can’t live without.

 Wi-Fi it up